Atala2000/TCFA/README.md

 # Django Order API Service
 This is a simple Django API service that allows you to create, read, update and delete orders.
 It is a simple REST API service that uses Django Rest Framework.

+ * If working with docker set DB_HOST=db in the .env file, if not set DB_HOST=localhost

 ## Installation
 ```bash
 git clone https://github.com/Atala2000/TCFA.git